GenericLab/o--Indosluch.EM--o/README.md

 ## 1010 Detektor by Martin Howse (open Source)

 Based on AD8313 HF-detektor (kinda expensive) and fist stage amplification with LM358, second LM386.
+Runs on 4.5V.

 http://www.1010.co.uk/org/detektor.html

 ## Elektronik-Labor |  Bat-Detector (open Source) in german

 Based on a first stage single transistor amplification, and a radio AM/FM chip CD2003 for high-frequency demodulation, frequency is adjusted with 555 timer.
 Final amplification stage with LM386.
+Original design runs on 9V, but lower voltage should work.

 https://www.elektronik-labor.de/Lernpakete/Fledermaus.html